rems-project/cn-tutorial/docs/getting-started/tutorials/first-taste.md

 exercises/min3/min3.broken.c
 --8<--
 ```
-This function contains a subtle bug: in the second case, where y is the smallest,
+This function contains a subtle bug: in the second case, where `y` is the smallest,
-it accidentally returns x instead.
+it accidentally returns `x` instead.
 From a quick glance, the code looks reasonable — it
-has the right structure, and the mistake is subtle and can go uncaught.
+has the right structure — and the mistake is subtle and can go
+uncaught.
 That’s where
 specification-based testing becomes useful.

 ## Testing